 Oliver! provides examples of:

 - Adapted Out: Monks and the Maylies are omitted.
+Rose was down in the notes to appear originally, but got dropped from the story.

 - Affably Evil: Fagin and Dodger, who, while genuinely pleasant to the kids under their care, actively look for children to recruit using many of the same criteria as modern cults.
 Fagin, however, after seeing how Nancy and Bill turned out, has something of a change of heart and, after some soul-searching and the destruction of his operation, resolves to turn over a new leaf.